geo-fluid-dynamics/sapphire/README.md

 # FemPy
-FemPy is a Python package using Firedrake to construct finite element models for monolithic multi-physics simulations.
+FemPy is an engine for constructing simulations based on mixed finite element models using Firedrake.

 ## Setup
 [Install Firedrake](https://www.firedrakeproject.org/download.html).

 Download FemPy with